RHULPsychology/Archive_Old_Workspace/README.md

       tar cvf - /MRIWork/MRIWork10/pv/giusi_pollicina/Old/ | gzip -9 -> /MRIArchive/MRIWork10/pv/giusi_pollicina/Old.tar.gz
   ```

-# Uncompress to check if the backup has worked
+# Check if the backup has worked

 - Move to the temp folder and create a uncompressed folder